Hike to Cueva Quintin Rivera in Guajataca Forest- Note- the Cave of the Wind is closed

 We had hiked to the cave a couple years ago, so we kinda knew what we were doing this last time.
 We had our GPS unit with us, so we were able to map the entire trail that we walked.
 That GPS data is what we used to draw our trail map (below).
 So, if you take our map, and follow the signs, you should be able to navigate with no problems.
 When we drew the map, the dashed trails are the ones we walked on.
 The dotted trails are just on the map so you can see where some of the side trails meet the main trail.
 They can serve as points of reference for your navigation.

-La Cueva del Viento
+La Cueva del Viento/Cueva Quintin Rivera

 Once you get started on the trail, almost right away you will see a trail marker for the Observation Tower on your right.
 This is a short (though up hill) walk that offers nice views of the tree tops.
-And I think it is great for getting a nice breeze and birdwatching.
+And I think it is great for getting a nice breeze and bird watching.

 Along the beginning of Trail #1 you will also be on the first part of the Interpretative Trail.
 After a while of walking, you will get to a point where Trail #1 and the Interpretative Trail part ways and there are other trails that go off of it.
 You always want to stay on the Cave Trail #1 — don’t go off onto other side trails (or verderas in Spanish).

-When you get to the cave entrance, you will descend into the darkness.
+When you get to the Quintin Cave entrance, you can see it beautiful.
+You need to bring flashlights to go inside.
 If you did not bring flashlights, you will be limited to seeing only the entrance.
-If you plan ahead and bring strong flashlights, it is possible to walk pretty far in two directions away from the entrance.
-There are all kinds of stalagmite and stalactite formations to look at.I thought the cave was really very interesting the further into it you go.
-Many of the formations near the entrance have been broken-off by past visitors.
-Make sure you watch your step as there are some areas where the floor is slippery, and there are even some holes in the floor that you could fall into.
-There are also tree roots running through the cave.
+With flashlights, it is possible to walk in and make your way around to the back opening area.
+Super interesting to explore.
+There are all kinds of stalagmite and stalactite formations to look at.
+Look around inside, there may be a petroglyph to be found.
+The cave is more interesting the further into it you go as many of the formations near the entrance have been broken-off by past visitors or earthquakes.
+Please be careful and try not to touch the columns.
+Make sure you watch your step.
+There are bats in the cave, so make sure not to shine your light on them or make too much noise inside the cave.

 Other Helpful Information